tejas-2232/python-All-in-One/README.md

 * In real world for ex we can take two mirrors facing each other.Any object between them would be reflected recursively.

+__python recursive function:__

+In python, we see that a function call call another function.
+Likewise it's also possible for function to call itself.
+This concept is known as Recursive functions

 __2.3 Bubble Sort:__